 A good 100 years ago Gdynia was a sleepy nest.
 After Poland gained independence after the First World War, Gdynia became the country’s most important port city within a few years.
 During the Second World War, the city was heavily destroyed and then rebuilt.
 Here you will find many socialist architectural gems, which are currently applying for the status of UNESCO World Heritage Site, and with the Skwer Kościuszki and the Park Rady Europy a wonderful area to relax.
 But the most beautiful is the harbour, where you can admire tall ships and ships of the Polish Navy from close range.

-Torun is definitely one of the most beautiful cities – not only in Pomerania, but in all of Poland.
-A total work of art with countless brick buildings that have survived all times and have been declared a world heritage site by UNESCO.
-Countless museums and the wonderful panorama that one enjoys of the city from the other side of the Vistula make the birthplace of the astronomer Nicolaus Copernicus an ideal destination for a short trip.
-But the city is not only famous for its famous son, but also for the Thorn gingerbread.
-The local specialty is available in all shapes and flavors you can imagine.
-Even an own museum was dedicated to it.
+Toruń is definitely one of the most beautiful cities – not only in Pomerania, but in all of Poland.
+Toruń is a synthesis of the arts with countless brick buildings that have survived the ages and have been declared a UNESCO World Heritage Site.
+Countless museums and the wonderful panorama of the city from the other side of the Vistula make the birthplace of the astronomer Nicolaus Copernicus an ideal destination for a short trip.
+However, the city is not only famous for its famous son, but also for its gingerbread.
+The local speciality comes in every shape and flavour you can imagine.
+It even has its own museum dedicated to it.

-The Polish town of Malbork in Pomerania has just 40,000 inhabitants.
+The small town of Malbork in Pomerania has just 40,000 inhabitants.
 It is hard to believe that the largest castle in Europe is located here.
-Here on the Nogat, the Teutonic Knights built a fortress in the 13th century, which resembles a small town within the city.
-No wonder that the “Marienburg” is listed as a UNESCO world heritage site.
-Today, you can visit most parts of the complex on a tour* lasting several hours.
-The panoramic view of the Marienburg from the other bank of the Nogat is also impressive.
-So the Marienburg in Malbork is not only an exciting destination, but definitely one of the top 10 sights of Pomerania Poland.
+Here on the Nogat River, the Teutonic Knights built a fortress in the 13th century that resembles a small town within the town.
+No wonder Malbork Castle is a UNESCO World Heritage Site.
+On a tour* lasting several hours, you can visit most parts of the complex today.
+The panoramic view of Malbork Castle from the other bank of the Nogat is also impressive.
+So Malbork Castle is not only an exciting excursion destination, but definitely one of the top 10 Pomeranian sights.

 Together with Torun, Bydgoszcz is the capital of the Kujawsko-Pomorskie voivodship.
 The city attracts far fewer tourists than its famous sister and is therefore something for real explorers.
 The historical center is located on both sides of the picturesque river Brda.
 On its banks and on the small mill island there are not only wonderfully restored half-timbered houses alternating with modern apartments, but also one of the most unusual monuments in the country, the Tightrope Walker: Since Poland joined the EU in 2004, a figure has been hovering over the river here, symbolizing the transition to a new era.